jackpickus/jackpickus.github.io/quotes.md

 > To every man is given the key to the gates of heaven; the same key opens the gates of hell.
 > -- <cite>Buddhist Proverb</cite>

+> If liberty means anything at all, it means the right to tell people what they do not want to hear.
+> -- <cite>George Orwell</cite>

 > We first make our habits, and then our habits make us.
 > -- <cite>John Dryden</cite>